Tai-Rocha/Tai-Rocha/README.md

 <img align="right" src="https://i.imgur.com/Gn7ESjP.jpg" width="250" height="150">

 A Brazilian researcher interested in patterns of biodiversity distribution in time and space, focusing on the impacts of global change (climate change and land-use and land-cover change).
-I like open science and good workflows to make science.
+I like open science, good workflows and reproducibility to make science.